 Another simpler way of defining what counts as high-ticket affiliate marketing would be to just refer to affiliate compensation that’s higher than average.
 No one knows what exactly that average is but we can leave it at that.
 High compensation for selling high-value items.

-High-ticket affiliate marketing has also been associated with the “make money online” niche, which has attracted many charlatans who are all eager to share their “success stories.”
+High-ticket affiliate programs have also been associated with the “make money online” niche, which has attracted many charlatans who are all eager to share their “success stories.”

 Thinking of the possible niches and products with the potential to provide higher compensation, we’re mostly dealing with two categories.
 Expensive technology and software is one and luxury items such as jewelry, leasing of private jets and yachts, exclusive credit cards etc. is another.